gpetraroli/rag_example/README.md

 ## How it works

-1. Document ingestion (ingest.py): Loads markdown files, splits them, generates embeddings with Ollama, and stores vectors in PostgreSQL.
+1. Document ingestion (ingest_document.py, ingest_directory.py): Loads files, splits them, generates embeddings with Ollama, and stores vectors in PostgreSQL.

 2. Querying (query.py): Takes a question, retrieves relevant chunks from the vector database, and uses Mistral to generate answers.